 Bankruptcy for many can be the release they require to keep on going.
 If you are battling under debt pressures phone Bankruptcy Perth on 1300 795 575 to discuss if bankruptcy could be the right solution for you.

 55. Will All of My ATO Debts Be Removed?

 Will All of My ATO Debts Be Removed?

 Yes, your ATO debts will be wiped out when you become bankrupt.
 Any GST, payroll tax, superannuation and general tax debt is all cleared up to the day you are declared bankrupt.
 There are some debts that this does not apply to so for more clarification on these please call us on 1300 795 575.

 56. Why Choose Bankruptcy Experts?

 Why Choose Bankruptcy Experts?

-At Bankruptcy Experts we offer you a bankruptcy solution that has supported thousands of people in Australia over many years.
-Our personalised and experienced service will help you through the entire three year process.
-We do not abandon you once your application has been lodged but continue to assist you to ensure that all paperwork and compliance is completed.
+At Bankruptcy Perth we provide you a bankruptcy service that has supported thousands of individuals in Western Australia over many years.
+Our personalised and experienced service will help you through the entire 3 year process.
+We do not abandon you when your application has been lodged but continue to assist you to make sure that all paperwork and compliance is completed.
 For the right advice on bankruptcy ring us on 1300 795 575.